mdrazamani/n8n-auto-deploy/README.md

-# 🚀 n8n Stack Ready
+# 🚀 n8n Auto Ready

 > **Launch a secure, production-friendly [n8n](https://n8n.io) instance in seconds — with Docker, Nginx, and Basic Auth, all bundled in one sleek command.**